18F/18f.gsa.gov/pages/what-we-deliver.md

 <div class="usa-grid">
   <section class="usa-section">
+    <h3>We’ve worked with over 50 offices and agencies, on more than 200 engagements.</h3>
+    <p>All our projects support agencies in transforming how they deliver digital services and technology products.
+Here are a few of the projects we’ve worked on with agencies.</p>
     <div class="usa-flex usa-flex-wrap">
       {% assign projects_list = site | find_collection: 'projects' | sort: 'title' %}
       {% for project in projects_list %}